efahugler/leaflet-challenge/README.md

 The USGS provides earthquake data in a number of different formats, updated every 5 minutes.
 Visit the USGS GeoJSON Feed page and pick a data set to visualize.
 When you click on a data set, for example 'All Earthquakes from the Past 7 Days', you will be given a JSON representation of that data.
 You will be using the URL of this JSON to pull in the data for our visualization.
 ![image](https://user-images.githubusercontent.com/75512037/118579432-b31b2000-b753-11eb-9e00-b1a5dfe97ce7.png)

+  2. Import & Visualize the Data
+  Create a map using Leaflet that plots all of the earthquakes from your data set based on their longitude and latitude.